ExInferi/LoreBookReader/README.md

 ## Installation

-Before using the LoreBookReader, ensure you have the Alt1 library installed and your project is set up to use TypeScript.
+Before using the `LoreBookReader`, ensure you have the Alt1 library installed and your project is set up to use TypeScript.

 1. Install the Alt1 library in your project (assuming npm is used for package management):